juliusgarba/Celo-101/README.md

         purses[_purse_id].verified = true;
     }
 ```
-- This function above verifies a purse
+- The function above verifies a purse
 - It can only be called by the admin
-- if first validates that the purse is owned by a staff member, before going ahead to set its verified property to `true`
+- It first validates that the purse is owned by a staff member, before going ahead to set its verified property to `true`

 ```solidity
     // Customer deposits amount into purse